alf-tool/alf-core/doc/gh-pages/overview/guided-tour.md

 +------+-------+---------+--------+--------------------+
 </code></pre>

 All examples in Alf documentation are based on this "database".
-Relation names are also magically resolved (as in the example above), so that you can learn quickly and easily.
+Relation names are automatically resolved (as in the example above), so that you can learn quickly and easily.
 Of course, Alf is not limited to the *suppliers-and-parts* example.
 It actually recognizes various sources for base "relations".

 ### Manipulating .csv files